archatas/primary_keys_benchmark/README.md

 - Selecting element by id is faster with random strings rather than with UUID fields.
 - Joins are faster with random string fields than UUID fields.

-So UUID wins against random string ids in write-heavy situations where you also need to save disk space.
+So UUID wins against random character string IDs in write-heavy situations where you also need to save disk space.

-Random string ids win against UUID when performance speed is necessary and the representation in URL and APIs should be much shorter.
+Random character string IDs win against UUID when speedy performance is necessary and the representation in URL and APIs should be much shorter.